 There are multiple price regimes for natural gas supplies, such as APM, non-APM and LNG.
-Currently, APM gas price is driven by New Domestic Natural Gas Pricing Guidelines, 2014, and HPHT (non-APM) gas price by the guidelines issued in 2016 for the gas to be produced from discoveries in deep-water, ultra-deep-water and HPHT areas.
+Currently, APM gas price is driven by new pricing formula based on Parikh Committee recommendation, and HPHT (non-APM) gas price by the guidelines issued in 2016 for the gas to be produced from discoveries in deep-water, ultra-deep-water and HPHT areas.
 Domestic gas pricing guidelines are applicable mostly to APM gas from nominated fields of national oil companies and gas from certain NELP blocks where no pricing freedom is prescribed in product sharing contracts (PSCs).
 Most of the gas from such blocks is supplied to the CGD, fertiliser or power industries.